serberoos/serberoos/README.md

 ### 안녕하세요! 👋 I'm JaeGeun
 ---
+## A university student, software engineer and investor
 <!--
 **serberoos/serberoos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.